o-vuong/NYT_tech_econ/README.md

 # NewsRoom

-This little Gem pulls title, author, link, and descriptions of the latest articles from The New York Times
+Read tbe latest about technology and the economy from The New York Times

 ## Installation